Worried About Your Elderly Loved Ones?

 Seniors tend to have questions about end-of-life decisions and estate planning.
 Many elderly people will seek legal guidance from probate and elder law attorneys for help with estate planning documents, such as drafting a will, statutory durable power of attorney, medical power of attorney and an advance directive or living will.

 Sometimes, an elderly person has not planned ahead.
-In the event the elderly individual becomes incompetent and unable to make decisions for himself, someone will need to step in and make those decisions for him.
-In situations where the senior has not named surrogate agents to make healthcare or financial decisions for him in Powers of Attorney, the family may need the assistance of an Austin elder care lawyer familiar with probate matters to set up a guardianship.
+In the event that the elderly individual becomes incompetent and unable to make decisions for him or herself, someone will need to step in and make those decisions for the individual.
+In situations where the senior has not named representatives to make healthcare or financial decisions for him or her in Powers of Attorney, the family may need the assistance of an Austin elder care lawyer familiar with probate matters to set up a guardianship.

-Guardianships are legal proceedings where a court designates a person to make decisions for an incapacitated individual, and oversees the actions.
-A guardian may be appointed to act on behalf of the person or the person’s estate or both.
+Guardianships are legal proceedings where a court designates a person to make decisions for an incapacitated individual, with the court overseeing their actions.
+A guardian may be appointed to act on behalf of the person, the person’s estate or both.
 Guardianships can be expensive and time-consuming because the court is actively involved in the findings and services authorized by the guardian on the ward’s behalf.
 Experienced Austin elder care lawyers can help you determine if a guardianship is the right move for your situation.

-The expectation is that the growth in elderly will bring a surge in people with functional and cognitive challenges.
-Functional limitations are the inability to perform daily activities such as bathing, dressing, eating, preparing meals, and paying bills.
-Cognitive limitations include loss of mental capability that restricts a person to act independently.
-The Congressional and Budget Office (CBO) reports that approximately one-third of people age 65 and older and two-thirds of people over 85 have functional limitations.
+The expectation in healthcare is that the growth in elderly will bring a surge in people with functional and cognitive challenges.
+Functional limitations are the inability to perform daily activities such as bathing, dressing, eating, preparing meals and paying bills.
+Cognitive limitations might include loss of mental capability that restricts a person to act independently.
+The Congressional and Budget Office (CBO) reports that approximately one-third of people aged 65 and older and two-thirds of people over 85 have functional limitations.

-The burden of caring for the elderly population typically falls on their children.
-Healthcare for the elderly is one of the largest concerns.
-The CBO report studying trends in costs for the elderly found that more elderly are using home and community-based service options, privately paid and Medicaid-funded.
-Such options include residential care facilities, community-based housing, and at-home care provided by family.
+The burden of caring for the elderly population typically falls upon their children.
+Healthcare for the elderly has become a huge concern.
+The CBO report found that more elderly are using home and community-based service options, which are privately paid and Medicaid-funded.
+Such options include residential care facilities, community-based housing and at-home care provided by family.
 Use of community options is particularly prevalent for people 85 and older.

 The report found that more than half of the care given to the aging population is donated or informal care.
 This is care by family members and friends at home at their own expense, often provided by children and spouses.

-Medicaid is a means-tested, federal-state, individual entitlement program, with extensive financial and non-financial rules for determining eligibility.
-The Medicaid program’s emphasis is on helping certain categories of low-income individuals.
-Therefore, the eligibility tests tend to focus on income and resource (asset) levels.
+Medicaid is a means-tested, federal-state individual entitlement program, with extensive financial and non-financial rules for determining eligibility.
+The Medicaid program’s emphasis is on helping certain categories of low-income individuals based upon income and resources (asset) levels.

-Medicaid is a very complicated area of the law.
-There is a wide range of statutes, rules, and regulations that govern the Medicaid program.
-Because Medicaid is not a uniform federal program like Medicare, there are substantial variations in eligibility policy from state to state.
-Also, the federal laws are combined with each state’s laws resulting in rules that are different in each state.
+Medicaid is a very complicated area of the law, with a wide range of statutes, rules and regulations that govern the program.
+Since Medicaid is not a uniform federal program like Medicare, there are substantial variations in eligibility policy from state to state.
+Also, the federal laws are combined with each state’s laws, which results in rules that differ in each state.
 These laws and rules change over time, and a state governmental agency oversees the administration of the program, ensuring that the specific state rules are followed.